Steffeeeen1234/Homepage-Calendar-Reservation-Connector/README.md

 1. bring digitalization a step forward to a new area.
 1. make it possible to have an easy way to share your company calendar on your company website
 1. it also needs to fit in website building tools like wordpress
-1. having an all-around service (we should think about it) which includes: optimizing their homepage, setting up and maintaining the bots and calendars, suggesting new dates if the doctor/craftsman has a urgent topic to take care of, sending reminder mails for the customer
+1. having an all-around service (we should think about it) which includes: optimizing their homepage, setting up and maintaining the bots and calendars, suggesting new dates if the doctor/craftsman has an urgent topic to take care of, sending reminder mails for the customer

 ## Pros and Cons
 from customer/client side <br>
 (+) easy booking <br>
-(+) no calls neded <br>
+(+) no calls needed <br>

 from host side <br>
 (+) easy handling <br>
 (-) to many requests <br>
+(+) secretaries can focus on their work

 ## Contribute
 Everyone can contribute to this project.